edgarrmondragon/citric/docs/how-to.md

     allowable_methods=["POST"],
 )

-with Client(
+client = Client(
     LS_URL,
     "iamadmin",
     "secret",
     requests_session=cached_session,
-) as client:
+)

-    # Get all surveys from user "iamadmin"
+# Get all surveys from user "iamadmin".
-    surveys = client.list_surveys("iamadmin")

-    # This should hit the cache.
-Running the method in a new client context will
-    # not hit the cache because the RPC session key would be different.
+# This will hit the cache as long as the session key is valid.
 surveys = client.list_surveys("iamadmin")
 ```

 ## Use a different authentication plugin